Endeavor Academy: Founding and leadership

 Endeavor Academy was founded in 1992 by Charles Buell Anderson (b. ca. 1926, d.
 2008).
 Anderson described his 'Spiritual Awakening' as a spontaneous experience he had in 1979.
 A certain pair of earlier extraordinary experiences Anderson had may offer some insight into Anderson's later experience of 'Spiritual Awakening'.

 The first of these two earlier extraordinary experiences was Anderson's World War II experience in Nagasaki, Japan.
-Anderson's Nagasaki experience appears to have made a deeply profound and formative impression upon him.
+This experience appears to have made a deeply profound and formative impression upon him.
 In a letter to the Atomic Veteran's History Project, Anderson described how, with the Marines 6th Regiment, he was one of the first to land at Nagasaki after the atomic bombing of that city in 1945, where he was faced with a vast and overwhelming feeling of the devastation he was witnessing:

-Anderson wrote that his second such experience came 26 years later in 1971, during a 'Near Death Experience' he had.
+Anderson wrote that his second such experience came 26 years later in 1971, during a near-death experience he had.
 Anderson wrote that during this second such experience, he had a certain "space of peace and happiness" while lying on what he presumed would be his deathbed, and that also during this second event, he received a spontaneous healing from cirrhosis of the liver.